 Parc du Champ De Mar

-If you are still looking for the perfect Eiffel Tower shot you can also go to the other side of the tower, at the Parc du Champ de Mar. it provides a different angle.
+If you are still looking for the perfect Eiffel Tower shot you can also go to the other side of the tower, at the Parc du Champ de Mar. it provides a different angle, visit casino en ligne to see more.
 There will be scores of people lined up at the spot to capture the Eiffel Tower.
 This is also a perfect place to have a picnic.
 Do not carry alcohol because public drinking is not allowed in the area.

 Watch the Lights of the Eiffel Tower Sparkle